zwettemaan/CEPSparker/Mac/ReadMe.md

 # Mac-specific tools

-All of these scripts can be double-clicked in the Finder
+All of the scripts in this folder can be double-clicked in the Finder